EgejuruChukwudinma/airbnb-clone-project/README.md

 - Protects sensitive user information (like passwords and credit card data).
 - Prevents abuse of the booking platform.
 - Ensures trust between users and the system.

+CI/CD Pipeline

+ What is CI/CD?
+CI/CD stands for Continuous Integration and Continuous Deployment.
+It automates the process of:
+- Running tests
+- Linting code
+- Building Docker images
+- Deploying to production or staging environments

+### Tools Used:
+- **GitHub Actions**: For workflow automation and testing on each push
+- **Docker**: For building containers and deploying consistent environments
+- **Heroku / Railway / Render** (Optional): Platforms for easy deployment

+### Benefits:
+- Faster feedback loops
+- Reduced bugs in production
+- Safer, consistent deployments